Police: 3 officers shot by suspect who is barricaded in home

 HIGH POINT, N.C.
-(AP) — Authorities in North Carolina say that three police officers have been shot and wounded by a suspect who is now barricaded in a home in the town of High Point.
+(AP) — Three North Carolina police officers were shot and wounded by a man who barricaded himself in a home in an hours-long standoff Friday, authorities said.
+The officers’ injuries were not life-threatening.

+High Point police Lt.
+Matt Truitt told reporters the standoff began after 11 p.m.
+Thursday when an officer on patrol heard gunshots and approached a house on foot where a man was seen with a rifle.
+The man, who’s believed to live at the house, retreated inside and barricaded himself as more officers arrived, Truitt said.

 “He ended up retreating back into the house, and we ended up having a barricaded subject,” Truitt said.